MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 #### When will StaffHub be retired?

-Effective June 30, 2020, Microsoft StaffHub has been retired.
+Microsoft StaffHub has been retired, effective June 30, 2020.

 #### What will happen once StaffHub is retired?